aspose-barcode/Aspose.BarCode-Documentation/java/getting-started/how-to-run-the-examples/_index.md

 ---

 ### **Download from GitHub**
 All examples of Aspose.BarCode for Java are hosted on [Github](https://github.com/aspose-barcode/Aspose.BarCode-for-Java).
-You can either clone the repository using your favorite Github client or download the ZIP file from [here](https://github.com/aspose-barcode/Aspose.BarCode-for-Java/archive/master.zip).
+You can either clone the repository using your favorite GitHub client or download the ZIP file from [here](https://github.com/aspose-barcode/Aspose.BarCode-for-Java/archive/master.zip).

 Extract the contents of ZIP file to any folder on your computer.
 All the examples are located in the **Examples** folder.